jbgriesner/SmartFalcon/README.md

 To compute the odds for the Falcon to save Endor, I propose a two-steps approach.
 During the first step I generate all possible paths from departure to arrival subject to autonomy and countdown constraints.
 During the second step I compute the odds for each valid path and I select the best one.
 Finding the "best path" from departure planet to source planet cannot be done with "standard" algorithms (DFS, BFS, A*, Bellmann...) because of the autonomy constraints.
 I implemented a variant of DFS with "backtrack": when countdown is reached or autonomy null the Falcon backtracks.

-## Personal notes

-From a personal point of view I really enjoyed to work on this project.
-The problem to solve was interesting to investigate.
-I specifically liked to implement all the graph traversal algorithm.
-Of course my implementation leaves room for many improvements.
-These improvements include unit and functional tests, complexity reduction, web page customization, more abstractions...